aurbac/aws-systems-manager/README.md

 ## Resource Groups

 1\.
-Go to Systems Manager service en click on **Find Resources** under Resource Groups section.
+Go to Systems Manager service and click on **Find Resources** under Resource Groups section.

 2\.
 On the resource apply a filter using the tag key `Environment` and the value `Production` or `Development` and click **View query results**.